-From the President 5 From the Associate Vice President for University Police and Public Safety 5 ANNUAL SECURITY REPORT PREPARATION OF THE ANNUAL SECURITY REPORT AND DISCLOSURE OF CRIME STATISTICS 6 ABOUT UNIVERSITY POLICE AND PUBLIC SAFETY 6 University Police Officer Qualifications, Training, and Authority 6 University Police at Beaver 7 Safety, Our Number One Priority 7 Working Relationship with Local, State, and Federal Law Enforcement Agencies 7 Crimes Involving Student Organizations at Off-Campus Locations 7 REPORTING CRIMES AND OTHER EMERGENCIES 7 Voluntary, Confidential Reporting 7 Reporting to University Police and Public Safety 8 Reporting to Other Campus Security Authorities 8 TIMELY WARNINGS 9 EMERGENCY RESPONSE AND EVACUATION PROCEDURES 9 Emergency Management at Penn State University 9 Drills, Exercises, and Training 9 Emergency Notification 9 SECURITY OF AND ACCESS TO PENN STATE BEAVER FACILITIES 10 Special Considerations for Residence Hall Access 11 Security Considerations for the Maintenance of Campus Facilities 11 PENN STATE'S RESPONSE TO DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT AND STALKING 11 Our Commitment to Addressing Sexual Assault/Rape, Domestic Violence, Dating Violence and Stalking 11 What is Consent?
-12 Defining Sexual Assault/Rape, Domestic Violence, Dating Violence and Stalking 12 What to do if you have been the victim of sexual assault, dating violence, domestic violence or stalking 13

-University Procedures for Responding to Reports of Sexual Assault, Domestic Violence, Dating Violence and Stalking 15
+From the President 5 From the Associate Vice President for University Police and Public Safety 5 ANNUAL SECURITY REPORT PREPARATION OF THE ANNUAL SECURITY REPORT AND DISCLOSURE OF CRIME STATISTICS 6 ABOUT UNIVERSITY POLICE AND PUBLIC SAFETY 6 University Police Officer Qualifications, Training, and Authority 6 University Police at Beaver 6 Safety, Our Number One Priority 7 Working Relationship with Local, State, and Federal Law Enforcement Agencies 7 Crimes Involving Student Organizations at Off-Campus Locations 7 REPORTING CRIMES AND OTHER EMERGENCIES 7 Voluntary, Confidential Reporting 7 Reporting to University Police and Public Safety 8 Reporting to Other Campus Security Authorities 8 TIMELY WARNINGS 8 EMERGENCY RESPONSE AND EVACUATION PROCEDURES 9 Emergency Management at Penn State University 9 Drills, Exercises, and Training 9 Emergency Notification 9 SECURITY OF AND ACCESS TO PENN STATE BEAVER FACILITIES 10 Special Considerations for Residence Hall Access 11 Security Considerations for the Maintenance of Campus Facilities 11 PENN STATE'S RESPONSE TO DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT AND STALKING 11 Our Commitment to Addressing Sexual Assault/Rape, Domestic Violence, Dating Violence and Stalking 11 What is Consent?
+12 Defining Sexual Assault/Rape, Domestic Violence, Dating Violence and Stalking 12 What to do if you have been the victim of sexual assault, dating violence, domestic violence or stalking 13 University Procedures for Responding to Reports of Sexual Assault, Domestic Violence, Dating Violence and Stalking 15

-Possible sanctions or protective measures Penn State may impose following a final 21

-determination of an institutional procedure against students
+Possible sanctions or protective measures Penn State may impose following a final determination of an institutional procedure against students

-determination of an institutional procedure against employees
+Possible sanctions or protective measures Penn State may impose following a final determination of an institutional procedure against employees

 Protecting the Confidentiality of Victims

 Sex Offender Registration-Campus Sex Crimes Prevention Act

 EDUCATION AND PREVENTION PROGRAMS

 Risk reduction, warning signs of abusive behavior and future attacks

 Bystander Intervention: We all have a role to play in watching out for each other

 Crime Prevention and Safety Awareness Programs

 CAMPUS SECURITY POLICIES

 Behavioral Threat Management Team

 Weapons Policy

 Pennsylvania Crime Victim Rights

-Anti-Hazing Policy
+Anti-Hazing Policy ;

 Student Conduct

 Parental Notification Policy

-Missing Student Policy
+Missing Student Policy 4

-Daily Crime and Fire Log
+Daily Crime and Fire Log 4

 PENN STATE UNIVERSITY POLICIES GOVERNING ALCOHOL AND OTHER DRUGS

-Penn State's Alcohol and Drug Policy
+Penn State's Alcohol and Drug Policy 4

-Penn State's Smoking and Tobacco Policy
+Penn State's Smoking and Tobacco Policy 4

-Residence Life Alcohol Policy
+Residence Life Alcohol Policy 4

-Pennsylvania Alcohol-Related Offenses
+Pennsylvania Alcohol-Related Offenses 4

-Related Drug Offenses
+Related Drug Offenses 4

-Controlled Substances Act
+Controlled Substances Act 4

-Drug Risks and Consequences
+Drug Risks and Consequences 4

 Drug and Alcohol Abuse Education Programs

 ANNUAL DISCLOSURE OF CRIME STATISTICS

-Clery Act Crimes .
-53
+Clery Act Crimes

-PENNSYLVANIA UNIFORM CRIME REPORT ACT 57
+PENNSYLVANIA UNIFORM CRIME REPORT ACT •••

-HOUSING REPORT .
-59
+HOUSING REPORT •••

-0.

-Types of student housing available (on-campus, off-campus; single room, double, group; single sex, coed; undergraduate, graduate, married; etc.) .
-59
+Types of student housing available (on-campus, off-campus; single room, double, group; single sex, coed; undergraduate, graduate, married; etc.)

-Policies on housing assignment and requests by students for assignment changes
+Policies for the room assignment process and student room change requests ;

-Policies concerning the identification and admission of visitors in student housing facilities 59
+Policies concerning the identification and admission of visitors in student housing facilities s t

-Measures to secure entrances to student housing facilities .
-60
+Measures to secure entrances to student housing facilities 5

-Standard security features used to secure doors and windows in students' rooms 60
+Standard security features used to secure doors and windows in students' rooms

-Type and number of, and description of security training provided to employees, including security personnel, assigned to the student housing facilities
+Type and number of, and description of security training provided to employees, includin security personnel, assigned to the student housing facilities

-The type and frequency of programs designed to inform student housing residents about housing security and enforcement procedures 6
+The type and frequency of programs designed to inform student housing residents about housing security and enforcement procedures

-Policy and any special security procedures for housing students during low-occupancy periods such as holidays and vacation periods 6'
+Policy and any special security procedures for housing students during low-occupancy periods such as holidays and vacation periods

-Policy on housing of guests and others not assigned to the student housing or not regularly associated with the institution of higher education 61
+Policy on housing of guests and others not assigned to the student housing or not regularly associated with the institution of higher education

-ANNUAL FIRE SAFETY REPORT 63
+ANNUAL FIRE SAFETY REPORT

 Definitions

 Residence Hall Fire Drills

+Fire Safety (